Matthew 26

 (Mark 14:43–52; Luke 22:47–53; John 18:1–14)

-47And as He is still speaking, behold, Judas, one of the Twelve, came, and with him great a crowd with swords and clubs, from the chief priests and elders of the people.
+47And in His still speaking, behold, Judas, one of the Twelve, came, and with him a great crowd with swords and clubs, from the chief priests and elders of the people.

-50And Jesus said to him, “Friend, for what are you come?”f
+50And Jesus said to him, “Friend, for what are you come?”

-Then having approached, they laid hands on Jesus and seized Him.
-51And behold, one of those with Jesus, having stretched out the hand, drew his sword, and having struck the servant of the high priest, cut off his ear.
+Then, having come, they laid hands on Jesus and seized Him.
+51And behold, one of those with Jesus, having stretched out the hand, drew his sword, and having struck the servant of the high priest, he cut off his ear.

-52Then Jesus says to him, “Return your sword into its place; for all those having taken the sword, will perish by the sword.
+52Then Jesus says to him, “Return your sword into its place; for all those having taken the sword will perish by the sword.
 53Or do you think that I am not able to call upon My Father, and He will furnish to Me presently more than twelve legions of angels?
-54How then should the Scriptures be fulfilled, that it must be so?”
+54How then would the Scriptures be fulfilled that it must be so?”

-55In that hour, Jesus said to the crowds, “Did you come out with swords and clubs, as against a robber, to capture Me?
-Every day in the temple I was sitting, teaching, and you did not seize Me.
-56And all this is come to pass, that the Scriptures of the prophets might be fulfilled.”
+55In that hour, Jesus said to the crowds, “Did you⁺ come out with swords and clubs, as against a robber, to capture Me?
+Every day in the temple I was sitting teaching, and you⁺ did not seize Me.
+56And all this has come to pass so that the Scriptures of the prophets might be fulfilled.”

 57And those having seized Jesus led Him away to Caiaphas the high priest, where the scribes and the elders were assembled.
 58And Peter was following Him from afar, even to the court of the high priest.
 And having entered within, he was sitting with the guards to see the outcome.

-And at last, two having come forward, 61they said, “This man has been saying, ‘I am able to destroy the temple of God and to rebuild it in three days.’”
+And at last, two having come forward, 61they said, “This man has been saying, ‘I am able to demolish the temple of God and rebuild it in three days.’”

-62And the high priest having stood up, said to Him, “Answer you nothing?
-What do these witness against you?”
+62And the high priest, having stood up, said to Him, “Do You answer nothing?
+What do these witness against You?”

 63But Jesus was silent.

-64Jesus says to him, “You have said.
-But I say to you, from now on you will see the Son of Man sitting at the right hand of Power and coming upon the clouds of heaven.”g
+64Jesus says to him, “You said it.
+But I say to you⁺, from now you⁺ will see the Son of Man sitting at the right hand of Power and coming upon the clouds of heaven.”

-65Then the high priest tears his garments, saying, “He has blasphemed; why do we have any more need of witnesses?
-Behold now, you have heard the blasphemy.
-66What do you think?”
+65Then the high priest tears his garments, saying, “He blasphemed!
+Why do we have any more need of witnesses?
+Behold, now you⁺ heard the blasphemy.
+66What do you⁺ think?”

 Peter Denies Jesus